japublicspot/PostGen/README.md

 This is a basic interpreter that acts as a state machine to generate a PostScript file from a series of user-inputted commands.

+##Compilation
+Simply execute `make` in the root project directory. (ensure that you have clang installed)

+An executable will be created at `./bin/interPS`.

 ##Usage
 Run the interpreter by executing `./interPS`